GabrielRubin/TC2/README.md

 ### GamePlay

-PyCatron is currently under development, and currently can only play Settlers of Catan randomly, but it will soon have more gameplay capabilities.
+PyCatron is currently under development, and can only play Settlers of Catan randomly, but it will soon have more gameplay capabilities.

-Currently, he's capable of doing these actions at random:
+Our agent is currently capable of doing these actions at random:

 - Build roads, settlements and cities
 - Trade with the bank